 The Alphabot® micro-fulfillment center has been in full operation at a Walmart Supercenter #2142 in Salem, New Hampshire since January 2020.
-Its goal?
-To revolutionize the online grocery pickup and delivery process for associates and customers.
+The article below was written by Walmart to describe the first deployment of the Alphabot System.

 How Walmart’s Alphabot® is Helping to Revolutionize Online Grocery Pickup and Delivery